Bolivia: Independence and subsequent wars

 Following the renewed independence of Peru, Peruvian president General Agustín Gamarra invaded Bolivia.
-On 18 November 1841, the battle de Ingavi took place, in which the Bolivian Army defeated the Peruvian troops of Gamarra (killed in the battle).
+On 18 November 1841, the Battle of Ingavi took place, in which the Bolivian Army defeated the Peruvian troops of Gamarra (killed in the battle).
 After the victory, Bolivia invaded Peru on several fronts.
 The eviction of the Bolivian troops from the south of Peru would be achieved by the greater availability of material and human resources of Peru; the Bolivian Army did not have enough troops to maintain an occupation.
 In the district of Locumba – Tacna, a column of Peruvian soldiers and peasants defeated a Bolivian regiment in the so-called Battle of Los Altos de Chipe (Locumba).
 In the district of Sama and in Arica, the Peruvian colonel José María Lavayén organized a troop that managed to defeat the Bolivian forces of Colonel Rodríguez Magariños and threaten the port of Arica.
 In the battle of Tarapacá on 7 January 1842, Peruvian militias formed by the commander Juan Buendía defeated a detachment led by Bolivian colonel José María García, who died in the confrontation.
 Bolivian troops left Tacna, Arica and Tarapacá in February 1842, retreating towards Moquegua and Puno.
 The battles of Motoni and Orurillo forced the withdrawal of Bolivian forces occupying Peruvian territory and exposed Bolivia to the threat of counter-invasion.
 The Treaty of Puno was signed on 7 June 1842, ending the war.
 However, the climate of tension between Lima and La Paz would continue until 1847, when the signing of a Peace and Trade Treaty became effective.

 A period of political and economic instability in the early-to-mid-19th century weakened Bolivia.
 In addition, during the War of the Pacific (1879–83), Chile occupied vast territories rich in natural resources south west of Bolivia, including the Bolivian coast.
 Chile took control of today's Chuquicamata area, the adjoining rich salitre (saltpeter) fields, and the port of Antofagasta among other Bolivian territories.

 Since independence, Bolivia has lost over half of its territory to neighboring countries.
 Through diplomatic channels in 1909, it lost the basin of the Madre de Dios River and the territory of the Purus in the Amazon, yielding 250,000 km^{2} to Peru.
 It also lost the state of Acre, in the Acre War, important because this region was known for its production of rubber.
 Peasants and the Bolivian army fought briefly but after a few victories, and facing the prospect of a total war against Brazil, it was forced to sign the Treaty of Petrópolis in 1903, in which Bolivia lost this rich territory.
 Popular myth has it that Bolivian president Mariano Melgarejo (1864–71) traded the land for what he called "a magnificent white horse" and Acre was subsequently flooded with Brazilians, which ultimately led to confrontation and fear of war with Brazil.

 In the late 19th century, an increase in the world price of silver brought Bolivia relative prosperity and political stability.